Battle of Bealach nam Broig: Location

-According to Thomas the location of the battle was two miles north-west of Garbat which is below Ben Wyvis at the water-shed between the Strathrannoch and Garbat rivers, not far from Inchbae on the road from Dingwall to Ullapool.
-Professor Watson agrees with this placing it near to Bealach Collaidh which is the gap between Inchbae and Coriebhacaidh.
-Another source places it further west just south of Dundonnell.
+According to F. W. L. Thomas, the battle was fought two miles north-west of Garbat, which is below Ben Wyvis at the watershed between the Strathrannoch and Garbat rivers, not far from Inchbae on the road from Dingwall to Ullapool.
+Professor Watson agrees with this, placing it near to Bealach Collaidh, which is the gap between Inchbae and Coriebhacaidh.
+Another source places it further west, just south of Dundonnell.

 Mythical account of the name 'Pass of the Brogue'

 A mythical account of the Battle of Bealach nam Broig gives light as to the origin of its name.
 At a great battle between the Mackenzies and Dingwalls, where the Dingwalls were defeated by the vastly smaller force of Mackenzies who had the aid of a little bodach (old man).
 Before the battle the old man came to the Mackenzies and promised to help them.
-He told the Mackenzies to put the left brogue on the right foot and the right brogue on the left foot, and because of this the MacKenzies were able to kill all the Dingwalls.
+He told the Mackenzies to put the left brogue on the right foot and the right brogue on the left foot, and because of this the Mackenzies were able to kill all the Dingwalls.